aspuru-guzik-group/ORGANIC/Tutorial.md

 If it takes more than 20 minutes, please ask for a refund.

+## Installation

+It is recommended to use Anaconda 3 to install ORGANIC.
+Create a new empty Python 3.6 environment called `ORGANIC` and update the environment using the command `conda env update -f=requirements.yml`.

 ## Working on your machine

 One great thing of ORGANIC is that it does not require a super-powerful machine; it can be run on a personal computer if you're ready to wait about a week (or even less if you've got a good graphic card).
 Nonetheless, we want our tutorial examples to run very quickly.
 So I will ask you to open your Jupyter Notebook, write the following lines and wait until we are ready to teach you what they mean.